-Contingent Workforce Management software in the guise of modern Vendor Management System (‘VMS’) platforms are evolving.
+Contingent Workforce Management software in the guise of modern Vendor Management System (VMS solution) platforms are evolving.
 If your organization doesn’t have a VMS, or your incumbent system was installed before 2012, then you may be missing out.
 Read this article to judge for yourself.

 An Intuit report published in 2020 suggests that roughly 25-30 percent of the US workforce is currently contingent, and more than 80 percent of large corporations plan to grow their use of flexible workers.
 To do that ‘economically’ you require a software platform.
-That’s where a Vendor Management System comes in.
+That’s where VMS solutions comes in.

-Since it’s early beginnings pre-Y2K the VMS software market has broadly doubled in size every 2-years, but all of the latest analysis from industry analysts suggests that upward curve is getting forever steeper.
+Since it’s early beginnings pre-Y2K the VMS solutions market has broadly doubled in size every 2-years, but all of the latest analysis from industry analysts suggests that upward curve is getting forever steeper.

 Against this backdrop of a new normal lies the fear of change and the challenges of dysfunctional decisioning structures of organizations resulting from operating in silos.
 Those already using some form of VMS, wonder if the step-up to a new generation of technology is really worth it.

-The three constituent parts of a VMS become four
+The three constituent parts of VMS solutions become four

 This step-up in digital technology possibilities coincided with growing demands from organizations to gain greater control and more economies from their contingent workforce management programs.